clocklimited/DevGuides/source/content/pages/css/overview.md

 ## Shorthand

-Shorthand can be used for properties that have integer or hex-based values, but background and font values should always be separated out into individual parameters to increase readability, reusability and decrease the temptation for over-repetition.
+Shorthand can be used for properties that have integer or hex-based values, but background and font values should always be separated out into individual parameters to increase readability, re-usability and decrease the temptation for over-repetition.

 **Good use of shorthand:**
 ```